sheldonhull/sheldonhull.hugo/content/blog/2017-05-24-running-influx-db-as-a-service-in-windows.md

 - configuration
 - tech
 - sql-server
-title: Running InfluxDB as a service in Windows
+title: "Running InfluxDB as a service in Windows"
+slug: "Running InfluxDB as a service in Windows"
 toc: true
 ---